 - Traveled outside the United States in the last 14 days.

 When you and your child arrive, you'll need to be screened

 To help protect kids, families and staff, both patients and visitors will be screened at the entrances of our hospitals and clinics.
-We’ll ask about symptoms, recent travel and exposure risks.
+You'll also need to be screened when you enter your hospital unit.
+We’ll take temperatures and ask about symptoms, recent travel and exposure risks.